jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3e.md

   - useful or ornamental buildings,
   - useful or ornamental furniture,
   - collecting books, statues, pictures; or
-- more frivolous things like=
+- more frivolous things like:
   - jewels, baubles, ingenious trinkets, or
   - in amassing a great wardrobe of fine clothes.
     - This is most trifling of all.